Paul Roos (Australian rules footballer)

 A versatile key-position player, Roos was a strong mark who was excellent at ground level, and in his prime was rated the best footballer in Australia.
 He was one of the Fitzroy Lions' finest players in its final years, and was named at centre half back in Fitzroy's Team of the Century.
 In his 17 seasons of League football, he was only reported once, for abusive language, and was found not guilty.

 Roos was inducted into the Australian Football Hall of Fame in 2005.
 He has won many accolades throughout his career: he was named All-Australian seven times; received the league's most valuable player (MVP) award; and represented Victoria on 14 occasions in State of Origin.
 He is also the AFL/VFL record holder for the number of games played wearing the number 1 jumper, which he wore throughout his 356-game career with both the Fitzroy Lions and the Sydney Swans.

 After finishing as a player, Roos went on to become a successful coach.
 He was the senior coach of the Sydney Swans from 2002 to 2010 and guided the Swans to the 2005 Premiership after they had finished the regular season in 3rd place on the ladder.
 The Swans' previous Premiership had been 72 years earlier when they were the South Melbourne Swans.
 Roos then coached the Melbourne Football Club from 2014 to 2016.

 Early life

 Roos grew up in the Melbourne suburb of Donvale and played junior football with Beverley Hills Football Club in Doncaster East.
 He attended Donvale High School from 1975 until 1981.
-As Beverley Hills was in 's recruiting zone, Roos was selected to play for the Fitzroy Lions in their Under 19's team.
+As Beverley Hills was in 's recruiting zone, Roos was selected to play for the Fitzroy Lions in their under-19s team.